 Delivering the Bury St Edmunds MAP

 The draft Bury St Edmunds Town Centre Masterplan (MAP) alone cannot deliver the vision in the local plan.
-A delivery strategy will be produced and set out project leads, timescales, known issues, potential areas of funding and investment, related projects and areas of further work.
+A delivery strategy has been produced and sets out project leads, timescales, known issues, potential areas of funding and investment, related projects and areas of further work.
 It will test as far as possible whether the proposed aspirations are possible, viable and deliverable.

 Project leads and partners - the ‘who’

-Although the MAP will form part of the borough council’s official planning guidance, the delivery of the priorities and aspirations within it will be led by a range of partners.
-These will include Suffolk County Council, developers and other organisations with a stake in the town centre, alongside the Borough Council and landowners.
+Although the MAP will form part of the council’s official planning guidance, the delivery of the priorities and aspirations within it will be led by a range of partners.
+These will include Suffolk County Council, developers and other organisations with a stake in the town centre, alongside the West Suffolk Council and landowners.

 The roles of these organisations will be to assess each aspiration to ensure it can be delivered and work together to progress individual projects.